Reflections (Minnesota band): History

-On February 16th, 2024, Reflections released "Deva" for their continuation of their "Silhouette" EP, "Shadow".
+On February 16, 2024, Reflections released "Deva" for their continuation of their "Silhouette" EP, "Shadow".
 On August 30th, 2024, Reflections released their second song from their upcoming EP, "Shadow", called "Anhedonia".

+On January 21, 2026, amid Operation Metro Surge in Minnesota, Patrick Somoulay and Francis Xayana announced that they had left the band, citing irreconcilable personal differences with vocalist Jake Wolf.

+On July 17, 2026. the band surprised released a new album titled "Crystal Eyes", and announced that the band will be breaking up. this is also their first and only album as a duo with Jake Wolf handling guitars, bass, and additional drums alongside vocals. with touring / session members Josh Solvedt and Elliot Merriman handling guitars and bass respectfully for the album.

 Musical style and influences

 Reflections has been described as progressive metal, metalcore, and djent.
 They use seven-string guitars tuned to Drop F tuning (F–C–F–A♯–D♯–G–C).

 Their influences include bands such as Pantera, August Burns Red, Gojira, the Tony Danza Tapdance Extravaganza, After the Burial, Born of Osiris, Architects, Structures, and Veil of Maya.